 Method of Communication

 The methods of communication you chose should depend on the type of message.
 A simple request to vote for a particular bill can easily be relayed over the phone, while a more complicated message might better be put in writing.
-Think also about what works best for you in terms of time, energy, personal preference, and money.
+Think also about what works best for you in terms of time, energy, personal preference, and resources.

 Volume Does Not Necessarily Equal Effectiveness